#Divers4Makos - Help end uncontrolled mako shark fishing now!

 Add your name to the #Divers4Makos petition.

-As we prepare for the 18th meeting of the Conference of the Parties to the Convention on International Trade in Endangered Species (CITES CoP18), to be held in Sri Lanka from 23 May to 3 June, Project AWARE is once again mobilizing its global community to influence governments and encourage action before it's too late!
-With your support, we can ensure that if countries agree to control trade for mako shark species (longfin and shortfin mako) in May 2019, then they will follow through with these commitments to actively reduce fishing pressure on these highly vulnerable shark species.
+As we prepare for the 18th meeting of the Conference of the Parties to the Convention on International Trade in Endangered Species (CITES CoP18), to be held in Geneva from 17 to 28 August, Project AWARE is once again mobilizing its global community to influence governments and encourage action before it's too late!
+With your support, we can ensure that if countries agree to control trade for mako shark species (longfin and shortfin mako) in August 2019, then they will follow through with these commitments to actively reduce fishing pressure on these highly vulnerable shark species.

 The Shark League - Shark Advocates International, Shark Trust, Ecology Action Centre and Project AWARE - focuses on the conservation of sharks and rays because of their inherent vulnerability to overfishing.
 Protecting these species in the Mediterranean and Atlantic is the coalition's primary goal given their exceptionally dire status.
 Together we want to advance groundbreaking safeguards for sharks and rays at specific Regional Fisheries Management Organisations (RFMOs).